 Christmas is especially a call to all of us to hope.
 This is not an easy virtue to have at these times.
-We are witnessing the terrible murdering and pillaging in Syria, persecution of Christians in Egypt and other countries, the ongoing persecution of Palestinian people in the land of Christ’s birth….
+We are witnessing the terrible murdering and pillaging in the Central African Republic, in Syria, persecution of Christians in Egypt and other countries, the ongoing persecution of Palestinian people in the the land of Christ’s birth….
 On our TV screens we see the flood tide of refugees seeking some sort of place to stay in vast refugee camps.
-Across the globe, people are struggling to cope with the death and destruction caused by evermore violent hurricanes…
+In the Philippines, people are struggling to cope with the death and destruction following Hurricane Haiyan…

 Many of us are indeed touched by fear, by danger and death, afraid for the future.
 But it is not what the future holds which is important for us as Christians but who holds the future in the palms of his hands.
 Is it not our loving God and father?
 That is our security.

 A child is born to us, a son is given to us.
 Christmas is a call to us to return to the source of our faith and trust in God.
 It is in the darkness that the light shows the way forward and if we believe Jesus is the Light of the world then he will lead us out of this darkness into his own wonderful light.